Poetry Tip #7: The Quatrain

 One version, called the terza rima, calls for the first and third lines to end in the same sound in stanza one.
 In stanza two, the ending sound of the middle line of the first stanza becomes the rhyme sound for the first and third lines of the new stanza, and so on.

-Here is an example of how I’ve used tercets.
+Here are two examples of how I’ve used tercets.
 In “Daydreams,” from CONNECTING DOTS, I used three-line stanzas in which the second and third lines rhyme, leaving the first lines to set the scene for each of the six stanzas.
 Like this:

 I remember the turtle